MaikelScheffer/Assignment/README.md

 - Customer info box is having oddly in tablet / mobile mode.
 Caused by something in the CSS framework.
   Possibly make it a fold-out on the side on mobile/tablet instead.
 Or hide completely.
 - Unit tests
-- REMINDER INCLUDE TRANSLATIONS
 - Perhaps include a "Order Status" component
-- Display all details for the "Order details" page
+- Loading indicators while application is getting store values?
 - Optional: Turn the LastOrders component into a parameterized vue plugin (order number max 5, min 2)
 - Optional: Allow customer to change user data and make a mock request to (mockbin.org/request)
-- Loading indicators while application is getting store values?
-- Include temp caching when making calls?
-- Make sure the currency symbol changes on language change

 #### Regarding my choices